danielendeg/nugetpackageupdate/specs/De%2DIdentification/Investigation-of-integration-in-runtime.md

 (If we want to support cryptoHash, when creating an anonymized endpoint, we need to run cryptoHash according to the configuration and save the results in database.
 So when a request with a crypto-hashed value comes, we can look up the database and find its original value.
-Looking up the database frequently might be expensive.)
+Looking up the database frequently might be computational expensive.)

 ## Special cases
 ### Address and HumanName
-According to FHIR Search spec, search of Address and HumanName cover all string elements in them.
+According to FHIR Search spec, searching Address or HumanName covers all string elements in them.
 In FHIR Server, a patient's postal code is stored in both "address" and "address-postalcode":

 ```json